casey/just/README.md

 | Leading `~USER` | Path to `USER`'s home directory. |

-This expansion is performed at compile time, so variables from `.env` files and exported `just` variables cannot be use.
-However, this has the advantage of allowing shell expanded strings to be used in places like settings and import paths, which cannot depend on `just` variables and `.env` files.
+This expansion is performed at compile time, so variables from `.env` files and exported `just` variables cannot be used.
+However, this allows shell expanded strings to be used in places like settings and import paths, which cannot depend on `just` variables and `.env` files.

 ### Ignoring Errors